 - Developed a modular and blended learning programme that often included a three-day workshop, a period of self-led learning and a two-day retreat.

 - Recruited CHA trainers in Southern Africa and East Africa with the British Council country teams and in Brazil through Impact Hub Sao Paolo.

 - Delivered 14 face-to-face learning experiences reaching hub leaders from Brazil, Botswana, Ethiopia, Indonesia, Kenya, Malawi, Mauritius, Mozambique, Namibia, Philippines, Rwanda, South Africa, Sudan, Tanzania, Uganda, Vietnam, Zambia and Zimbabwe.

-As a partnership, Nesta, the British Council and Hivos, are interested in ways in which the creative economy, arts and culture are innovating to remain relevant, diverse, sustainable and inclusive.
-Nesta’s research looking at which skills will be needed in the future has highlighted the importance of creativity, with 87% of ‘creative occupations’ resistant to automation.
-With a growing young workforce, global shortage of jobs and opportunities, and an ever present need for community organising and activism, there has never been a more important time to be supporting communities to be creatively entrepreneurial and collectively strong.
+We were interested in ways in which the creative economy, arts and culture innovate to remain relevant, diverse and sustainable.
+Our research on the future of work highlighted the importance of creativity, with 87% of ‘creative occupations’ resistant to automation.
+With a growing young workforce, global shortage of jobs and an ever present need for community organising and activism, it was an important time to be supporting hubs to be entrepreneurial and collectively strong.

-Creative Hubs Academy builds on ten years of impactful delivery of the Creative Enterprise Programme (CEP), in partnership with the British Council.
-As part of the delivery plan for the CEP, we have been working with British Council teams to build local capacity to deliver the programme.
-Our aim is to strengthen local networks and develop local communities of practice that support the development of the creative industries.
-Supporting hubs is a very logical next step for us, contributing to broader ecosystem development.
+CHA built on many years of impactful delivery of the Creative Enterprise Programme (CEP).
+Our aim here was to strengthen the local networks and communities of practice within the creative industries.
+Supporting hubs was a logical next step for us, contributing to broader ecosystem development.